kuchaicode/braintree/content/Guide/Map of the Brain Tree.md

-While there is benefit to finding way to linked thoughts once notes have been made, there is still the benefit to having a content guide leading to them.
-So here it is!
+This is a content guide for the things in my **Brain Tree**.
 I group these maps by broad categories that are related, to me.

-It can be a sort-of sitemap, but I don't intend to link *everything* directly here.
+You can think of it like some sort of sitemap, but I don't intend to link *everything* directly here.

 ## ☺️ Health, Wellness, Productivity